tc39/notes/meetings/2016-05/may-24.md

 DE: for debugging and telemetry, the intent to do a loop or continuation means that we don't have to implement shadow chicken.
 It doesn't affect existing code that didn't intend to use PTC.

-MS: The point about STC, the user wants it but I can't do it, do I throw an exception?
+MLS: The point about STC, the user wants it but I can't do it, do I throw an exception?

 EFT: If someone wrote a module loader with each module in its own realm.
 This would impose problems.